 |Pragma to help MATLAB Compiler locate functions called through feval, eval, Handle Graphics callback, or objects loaded from MAT-files|

-Describes the steps you must follow to run MATLAB Compiler™ generated applications from a network drive
+Describes the steps you must follow to run applications using a network install of MATLAB Runtime

 Using MATLAB data files in compiled applications

 Explains the additional steps required to deploy code that uses the Parallel Computing Toolbox™

 Macintosh graphical applications, launched through the Mac OS X finder utility, require additional configuration if MATLAB software or the MATLAB Runtime were not installed in default locations.

 You perform the same functions using either the compiler apps

 Functions not able to be compiled with MATLAB Compiler™ or MATLAB Compiler SDK™

 Writing MATLAB code that is sure to compile

 How to pass arguments to standalone applications and run applications that use arguments